samcreate/WizBang.github.io/README.md

 ### Documentation:

 Below are the options you can add to the layer name for finer control of the exported image.
-Each example is showing one parameter but note that you can add as many applicalble parameters as you want, per layer name.
+Each example is showing one parameter but note that you can add as many applicable parameters as you want, per layer name.

 #### JPG: